Birds of Kauai Feature image

 Flying Java sparrow

-Many visitors visit the island to observe the iconic Nene goose and albatross, but smaller birds at Kauai are also worth watching.
-During our vacations, the small birds we observed that looked beautiful in the Kauai sanctuary are discussed here.
+Many visitors visit this island to observe iconic Nene goose and albatross, but smaller birds at Kauai are also worth watching.
+During our vacations, the small birds that we observed and looked beautiful in the Kauai sanctuary are discussed here.

 Barn Swallow